 We have pioneered a range of first-of-their-kind securitizations, from the first securitizations of movie syndication revenues and small business loans to the first securitizations using master trust structures and collateralized debt obligation (CDO) structures.
 Through the use of structured finance techniques, more recently, we also have led the way in developing rated personal loan securitizations, many of the recent innovations in whole-business securitizations and the equity market for solar securitizations.

-Our recent focus has been in advising:
+Our recent focus in structured finance law has been in advising:

 - originators and purchasers of all types of personal loans, including loans facilitated through marketplace platforms;